Inhaler Confusion: The Right Medication, Right Technique at the Right Time

 1. Identify that patients and physicians need to be aware that incorrect inhaler use is an important reason for poor asthma control.

-2. Know how to review inhaler use regularly with patients.
+2. Conduct a review of inhaler use regularly with patients.

-3. Discuss how to dedicate time for reviewing inhaler technique on each patient visit.
+3. Dedicate time for reviewing inhaler technique on each patient visit.

 All identified conflicts of interest have been resolved.